Health Care Guide Information

 High Steroid Therapy: High doses of steroids are given to enhance the effect of chemotherapy to combat myeloma.
 Also, reduce the intensity of nausea and vomiting caused by chemotherapy.

-Home Care of Patients with Multiple Myeloma: Care of patients at home is very important.
-Following are the tips for managing patients at home, especially after chemotherapy.
+Care of patients at home is very important.
+The following are the tips for managing patients at home, especially after chemotherapy.

-• Maintain patient’s personal hygiene.
+• Maintain the patient’s hygiene.

-• Help patient maintain hydration
+• Help the patient maintain hydration.

 • Avoid energy-consuming exercises

-• Take small frequent meals and avoid fatty foods.
+• Take small, frequent meals and avoid fatty foods.

-• Avoid visiting large crowded places to avoid contagious infections.
+• Avoid visiting large, crowded places to avoid contagious infections.

 • Avoid using sharp objects to prevent cuts.